nmggithub/Kass/Sources/MachPort/MachPort.docc/MachPort.md

 # ``MachPort``

-A collection of classes for interacting with an manipulating Mach ports.
+A collection of classes for interacting with and manipulating Mach ports.

 The XNU kernel provides many different concepts to userspace in the form of Mach ports.
 A Mach port is a reference to a set of rights in a given Mach task's namespace.
 It could be more-correctly referred to as a "port name", but the "port" term is used here because it is simpler and more widely used.
 This module provides a helper class, ``MachPort``, that wraps a raw port (`mach_port_t`).
 Additional subclasses are provided for different kinds of ports.